schlopp96/PyLoadBar/README.md

   - **NOTE:** `enable_bar: bool` must be set to `True` for a label to be assigned to the progress bar.

+- The desired loading sequence **can be toggled** using the `enable_bar: bool` parameter.

+  - If `enable_bar: bool` is `False`, the progress-bar sequence will not be used, and the animated text-based loading sequence will be used instead.

-- The time taken to complete each iteration can be determined using the `min_iter: float` and `max_iter: float` parameters.
+- When calling the `start()` method and using the _progress-bar_ sequence, the time taken to complete each iteration can be determined using the `min_iter: float` and `max_iter: float` parameters.

   - Each iteration length is randomized to a value between `min_iter: float` and `max_iter: float` seconds.
     - e.g. `start(min_iter=0.5, max_iter=1.5)` would take anywhere between 0.5 - 1.5 seconds to complete a single iteration.

+- The _text-based_ loading sequence displays the loading message followed by incrementing dots, all printed to the same line.
+  - Set number of seconds to complete a single text-sequence iteration using `txt_seq_speed: float`.
+    - Defaults to `0.5` seconds per animation cycle.

 ---